-Gold prospectors use a sluice gun to wash away gravels at Rocky River, near Collingwood, in the late 1800s or early 1900s.
-Water was piped from above through a pipe that reduced in diameter towards the end of the sluice gun, creating a powerful jet of water.
+Gold prospectors use a sluice gun to wash away gravels at Rocky River, near Collingwood, in the 1890s or 1900s.
+Water was delivered from above through a pipe that reduced in diameter towards the end of the sluice gun, creating a powerful jet of water.
 A counterbalance on the other side of the gun made it easy to swing, to guide the jet.
 Golden Bay was named for its gold, not its golden weather or its golden-sand beaches.

 Using this item

 Permission must be sought from Nelson Provincial Museum before any re-use of this image.